June 1st

 Chief Information Security Officer – Mars Wrigley

-Mars
+Mars Inc.

 Neil Daswani

-Co-Director, Stanford Advanced Security Program
+Co-Director of the Stanford Advanced Cybersecurity Program

 Stanford University